414owen/owen.cafe/content/posts/six-times-faster-than-c.md

 You'll notice that we now have to jump into the loop from the function start, to avoid running the 's' block.
-This is a pretty good tradeoff though, jumping intot the loop from the function start happens once, whereas we encounter many 's' characters.
+This is a pretty good tradeoff though, jumping into the loop from the function start happens once, whereas we encounter many 's' characters.

 But is it fast?